*Only send your pitch during an OPEN reading period.*

 Want to connect with a literary agent?
 Offer to interview them here.
 Or interview a freelancer, author or editor.
 Any figure in publishing is a good interviewee to feature on Write Naked.

 Notice a particular genre of fiction is hot right now?
 Are two big publishing houses merging–how will this affect authors?
 Suggest a post on topics along these lines.

 - Day-in-the-Life of a Writer

 Feature a day in your life that illustrates how varied a writer’s life can be.
 View a sample here.
-Profile a writers conference if you like!

 - Writing Essentials